BraedenLyman/ParentPal/README.md

 <details>
 <summary><h3>Home Page</h3></summary>
+(Note: The homepage will not show any data until a parent account has shared access with your account (The babysitter account) and you have verified the shared account)

 #### Log Section
 **Viewing Logs**
-1. Click on the corrisponding log card to view, add, edit and delete log records for that log type
+1. Click on the corrisponding log card to view and add log records for that log type

 #### Assigned Tasks Section
-1. Click on the assigned task card to view, add, edit and delete assigned tasks for a shared babysitter account
+1. Click on the assigned task card to view, add comments, and complete assigned tasks the parent has assigned to you (The babysitter)

 #### Photo Gallery Section
-1. Click on the photo gallery card to view, add and delete photos
+1. Click on the photo gallery card to view and add photos

 </details>

 <details>
 <summary><h3>Logs</h3></summary>

-#### Growth Tracker
-**Viewing Growth Records**
-1. Select "Growth Tracker" from the first dropdown
-2. Select one of your children from the second dropdown (if you have more than one child)
-3. A list of all growth records for that child will then appear

-**Adding Grwoth Records**
-1. Click the **"Add"** button (bottom right)
-2. Enter the corresponding growth record details
-3. Click **"Add"** to save or **"Cancel"** to cancel
-4. The new record will be saved to the list of growth records for that child

-**Filtering Growth Records**
-1. Click the **Filter** icon (top right)
-2. Select a filter option
-3. The list of growth records will be filtered accordingly

-**Editing GrowthRecords**
-1. Click the **Edit** icon (The pencial icon on the growth record card)
-2. A modal will appear with the current growth record details
-3. Update the details as needed
-4. Click **"Save"** to save changes or **"Cancel"** to cancel

-**Deleting Growth Records**
-1. Click the **Delete** icon (The trash icon on the growth record card)
-2. A modal will appear with a delete growth record confirmation
-3. Click **"Delete"** to delete the record or **"Cancel"** to cancel

 #### Sleep Analytics
 **Viewing sleep Records**
 1. Select "Sleep Analytics" from the first dropdown
-2. Select one of your children from the second dropdown (if you have more than one child)
+2. Select one of the parent's children from the second dropdown (if there are more than one child)
 3. A list of all sleep records for that child will then appear

 **Adding Sleep Records**
 1. Click the **"Add"** button (bottom right)
 2. Enter the corresponding sleep record details
 3. Click **"Add"** to save or **"Cancel"** to cancel
-4. The new record will be saved to the list of sleep records for that child
+4. The new record will be saved to the list of sleep records for that child with the babysitters initials on the card (To inform the parent this record was added by the babysitter)

 **Filtering Sleep Records**
 1. Click the **Filter** icon (top right)
 2. Select a filter option
 3. The list of sleep records will be filtered accordingly

-**Editing Sleep Records**
-1. Click the **Edit** icon (The pencial icon on the sleep record card)
-2. A modal will appear with the current sleep record details
-3. Update the details as needed
-4. Click **"Save"** to save changes or **"Cancel"** to cancel

-**Deleting Sleep Records**
-1. Click the **Delete** icon (The trash icon on the sleep record card)
-2. A modal will appear with a delete sleep record confirmation
-3. Click **"Delete"** to delete the record or **"Cancel"** to cancel

 #### Health Journal
 **Viewing Health Records**
 1. Select "Health Journal" from the first dropdown
-2. Select one of your children from the second dropdown (if you have more than one child)
+2. Select one of the parent's children from the second dropdown (if there are more than one child)
-3. Select the type of Health Records you want to view from the navigation bar (e.g., "Medications", "Allergies", "Vaccinations" or "Sick Days")
-3. A list of all selected Health records types for that child will then appear
+3. A list of all medication health records for that child will then appear

 **Adding Health Records**
-</br>(Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are adding)

 1. Click the **"Add"** button (bottom right)
 2. Enter the corresponding health record details
 3. Click **"Add"** to save or **"Cancel"** to cancel
-4. The new record will be saved to the selected type of Health Records list for that child
+4. The new record will be saved to the list of medication health records for that child with the babysitters initials on the card (To inform the parent this record was added by the babysitter)

 **Filtering Health Records**
-</br>(Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are filtering)

 1. Click the **Filter** icon (top right)
 2. Select a filter option
-3. The list of the selected Health Record type will be filtered accordingly
+3. The list of the medication health records will be filtered accordingly

-**Editing Health Records**
-</br> (Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are editing)

-1. Click the **Edit** icon (The pencial icon on the health record card)
-2. A modal will appear with the current health record details
-3. Update the details as needed
-4. Click **"Save"** to save changes or **"Cancel"** to cancel

-**Deleting Health Records**
-</br>(Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are deleting)

-1. Click the **Delete** icon (The trash icon on the health record card)
-2. A modal will appear with a delete health record confirmation
-3. Click **"Delete"** to delete the record or **"Cancel"** to cancel

 #### Feeding Notes
 **Viewing feeding Records**
 1. Select "Feeding Notes" from the first dropdown
-2. Select one of your children from the second dropdown (if you have more than one child)
+2. Select one of the parent's children from the second dropdown (if there are more than one child)
-3. A list of all feeding records for that child will then appear
+3. A list of all feeding records for that child will then appear with the babysitters initials on the card (To inform the parent this record was added by the babysitter)

 **Adding Feeding Records**
 1. Click the **"Add"** button (bottom right)
 2. Enter the corresponding feeding record details
 3. Click **"Add"** to save or **"Cancel"** to cancel
-4. The new record will be saved to the list of feeding records for that child
+4. The new record will be saved to the list of feeding records for that child with the babysitters initials on the card (To inform the parent this record was added by the babysitter)

 **Filtering Feeding Records**
 1. Click the **Filter** icon (top right)
 2. Select a filter option
 3. The list of feeding records will be filtered accordingly

-**Editing Records**
-1. Click the **Edit** icon (The pencial icon on the feeding record card)
-2. A modal will appear with the current feeding record details
-3. Update the details as needed
-4. Click **"Save"** to save changes or **"Cancel"** to cancel

-**Deleting Growth Records**
-1. Click the **Delete** icon (The trash icon on the feeding record card)
-2. A modal will appear with a delete feeding record confirmation
-3. Click **"Delete"** to delete the record or **"Cancel"** to cancel

 #### Observation Notes
 **Viewing Observation Records**
 1. Select "Observation Notes" from the first dropdown
-2. Select one of your children from the second dropdown (if you have more than one child)
+2. Select one of the parent's children from the second dropdown (if there are more than one child)
 3. A list of all observation records for that child will then appear

 **Adding Observation Records**
 1. Click the **"Add"** button (bottom right)
 2. Enterr the corresponding observation record details
 3. Click **"Add"** to save or **"Cancel"** to cancel
-4. The new record will be saved to the list of observation records for that child
+4. The new record will be saved to the list of observation records for that child with the babysitters initials on the card (To inform the parent this record was added by the babysitter)

 **Filtering Observation Records**
 1. Click the **Filter** icon (top right)
 2. Select a filter option
 3. The list of observation records will be filtered accordingly

-**Editing Records**
-1. Click the **Edit** icon (The pencial icon on the observation record card)
-2. A modal will appear with the current observation record details
-3. Update the details as needed
-4. Click **"Save"** to save changes or **"Cancel"** to cancel

-**Deleting Growth Records**
-1. Click the **Delete** icon (The trash icon on the observation record card)
-2. A modal will appear with a delete observation record confirmation
-3. Click **"Delete"** to delete the record or **"Cancel"** to cancel

 </details>